lerna-stack/akka-entity-replication/docs/implementation_guide.md

     persistence.cassandra = ${akka.persistence.cassandra}
     persistence.cassandra = {
       journal {

+        // replication strategy to use.
+        replication-strategy = "NetworkTopologyStrategy"

+        // Replication factor list for data centers, e.g. ["dc0:3", "dc1:3"].
+This setting is only used when replication-strategy is NetworkTopologyStrategy.
+        // Replication factors should be 3 or more to maintain data consisstency. data-center-replication-factors = ["dc0:3"]

+        // To limit the Cassandra hosts this plugin connects with to a specific datacenter. local-datacenter = "dc0"

-        keyspace = "raft_commited_event"
+        // Name of the keyspace to be used by the journal keyspace = "raft_commited_event"

         // Tagging to allow some RaftActor(Shard) to handle individually committed events together(No need to change)